isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2019-09-02-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-on-The-Reciprocal-Enforcenment-of-Foreign-Judgements-Amendment-Bill.md

 </ol>
 </li>
 </ol>

+{:start="13"}
-13.These reforms provide the broad statutory framework for Singapore to negotiate reciprocal enforcement agreements or arrangements with foreign countries.
+13. These reforms provide the broad statutory framework for Singapore to negotiate reciprocal enforcement agreements or arrangements with foreign countries.
 However, the precise scope of enforceable judgments will be decided and negotiated with each foreign country individually.
 So the fact that we have the Act or the Bill being passed into the Act doesn’t automatically mean that there will be a whole series of countries that will come on board.
 What will happen thereafter is, armed with these amendments, we will then proceed to negotiate with foreign countries, and decide in the case of each country what is suitable, what is appropriate, and obviously on a reciprocal basis.
 The factors that will be taken into account will include factors such as the compatibility of our respective court systems (Singapore’s and the foreign Courts), the needs of users of our court systems and of course our countries’ respective interests.
 This means that while the reformed REFJA will provide a broad menu of options available for negotiation, Singapore might enter into an agreement or arrangement with Country A for the reciprocal enforcement of only a limited category of judgments, whereas with Country B, there could be reciprocal enforcement of the full range of judgments under the REFJA.
 So it really depends on what is also being negotiated, and what is also being offered by the reciprocal country.

 <ol start="14">